la2050/archive/_projects/2016/lynne-cohen-preventive-care-clinic-at-usc-norris-cancer-center-for-women-at-risk-for-cancer.md

   - Increasing screening and outreach, conducting risk analysis and assessment for women’s cancer, and providing prevention strategies for those at increased risk.
-project_image_2: 5148126005741-team91.png
-empty_column_1: ''
 organization_name: Lynne Cohen Foundation
 organization_website: lynnecohenfoundation.org
-organization_name_2: Lynne Cohen Foundation
-organization_activity: >-
-  The Lynne Cohen Foundation supports four Preventive Care Clinics for women at increased risk for breast or ovarian cancer by providing them with access to comprehensive care in one place on one day.
-ein: ''

 ---